Good Medicine - Medical School IV

 "One of the many tidbits taught by an English teacher in High School who also taught current events.
 He's responsible for almost all the useless trivia I know!
 But back to 'teetotal', you are undoubtedly right, but English is a moving target if there ever was one!
 All one has to do is read Shakespeare to see how much it's changed."

-"The trivia wasn't useless in this case because I both learned something and you made a point.
+"The trivia wasn't useless in this case because I both learned something, and you made a point.
 As for Shakespeare, I never got into it.
 I prefer modern mystery novels."

 "About that," I said.
 "You might consider reading The Lancet, JAMA, or whatever the oncology journal is.
 One thing I discovered in doing that is that what we were taught in class is anywhere from five to ten years behind the latest advancements.
 In most cases, that won't matter too much, because we only need generalized knowledge about most things.
-One of the main things I'll do in trauma after stabilizing a patient is assess which specialist a patient needs and call for a consult."
+One of the main things I'll do in emergency medicine after stabilizing a patient is assess which specialist a patient needs and call for a consult."

 "Why does it seem so easy for you?"
 Felicity asked.

 "'Seem' is correct, because it's an illusion.
-The illusion is created by a dedication to learning, copious note-taking, and unending study.
+The illusion is created by a dedication to learning, copious note taking, and unending study.
 You've seen me pull a deck of notecards from my pocket, right?"

 "Yes."